Medicine MBBS 5 Years (A100)

 The School implements strict deadlines for the submission of this information.
 These deadlines are conditions of the offers we make and students who fail to meet them may be rejected even if they have fulfilled the academic conditions of their offer.
 Applicants are exempted from the provisions of the Rehabilitation of Offenders Act (ROA) 1974 specifically because they may be working with children and vulnerable adults.
-The CRB check may disclose all spent and unspent criminal records including (but not limited to) convictions, cautions, reprimands, warnings, bind over orders or similar and may also show details of any minor offences, fixed penalty notices, penalty notices for disorder, ASBOs or VOOs.
+The DBS check may disclose all spent and unspent criminal records including (but not limited to) convictions, cautions, reprimands, warnings, bind over orders or similar and may also show details of any minor offences, fixed penalty notices, penalty notices for disorder, ASBOs or VOOs.

 If you think you might have received a conviction, caution, or other punishment (listed above) from the police, whether spent or unspent, you must declare ‘Yes’ to a criminal conviction or other punishment on your UCAS application form.
-Failure to inform the Student Recruitment and Admissions Office of matters that subsequently appear on a CRB check may well result in your offer being withdrawn.
+Failure to inform the Student Recruitment and Admissions Office of matters that subsequently appear on a DBS check may well result in your offer being withdrawn.

-The cost of the CRB and registration process must be paid by you.
+The cost of the DBS and registration process must be paid by you.
 Once you have been offered a place at Barts and The London School of Medicine and Dentistry the Student Recruitment and Admissions Office will send out further information of how to obtain criminal record clearance.
 Applicants who have declared ‘Yes’ to a criminal conviction or other punishment will be contacted for more information and may be invited for an interview with the School’s Criminal Records Panel.
 More details of this process can be found in the School’s policy, below.

 Applicants with criminal records should also be aware that subsequent registration with the GMC/GDC cannot be guaranteed.